wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'tortured',
   ];
    gen_data['eladrinculture'] = [
-    'act as cold and aloof as winter within their mirrored halls', 'are as romantic as springtime love in their curated gardens', 'live the abandon of summer abondance during countless fairs', 'are as melancholic as autumn in their forested banquet halls', 'are as dark and imperious as monsoon season in their gloomy, lush towers', 'live the numbing heat of the dry season in their vapor sky-barges', ];
+    'act cold and aloof in their mirrored winter halls', 'act romantic in their curated springtime gardens', 'live with abandon during countless summer fairs', 'act melancholic during their forested autumn banquets', 'act imperious in their gloomy, wet towers', 'lounge in their hot sky-barges',
+  ];
    gen_data['eladrinproblem'] = [
     'where only beauty is allowed',
-    'where an Archfey is soon to visit and be assassinated', 'where they plan to invade and reform the uglies', 'where there is a new law every day and following it is forbidden', 'which they plan to move somewhere else',
+    'where an Archfey is soon to be assassinated', 'where they plan their war against the uglies', 'with a new law every day that is forbidden to follow', 'which they plan to move somewhere else',
     'that are only superficially beautiful',
   ];